LuciferInLove/aws-k8s-ebs-autoscaler/README.md

 **aws-k8s-ebs-autoscaler** performs actions depending on what was passed as an argument, mount-point or pvc.

 ### If mount-point is received in arguments

+NOTE: Linux file system won't automatically extend after the volume enlargement.
+You could run **aws-k8s-ebs-autoscaler** as an init container and then run a container with utilities to extend the Linux file system, but it's better to use external tools for security reasons.
+Or you can use such tools as [embiggen-disk](https://github.com/bradfitz/embiggen-disk).
+Read [this](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/recognize-expanded-volume-linux.html) doc.

 * **aws-k8s-ebs-autoscaler** searches for volume serial number by the mount point.
 In the case of EBS the serial number is EBS VolumeID.
 * If the snapshot flag was provided as true, it creates an EBS volume snapshot.